 2. Materials and methods:

 1. Utilization of Wild Rice for Rice Improvement: Wild rice varieties are basically a fortified gene reservoir of the Rice Gene Pool.
 International Rice Research Institute (IRRI) has conserved 140,000 diverse rice accessions collected from 120 countries for human benefit (IRRI, 2016).
 The National Rice Research Institute (NRRI) dedicated and made significant accomplishment in collection and conservation of more than 35,000 germplasm accessions which were deposited in long term storage of NBPGR, New Delhi.
 Rice breeders are hunting for new varieties resolving the problems of climate change, nutritional security to overcome malnutrition.
 Landraces have developed into significant sources of genetic variability in the search for genes for tolerance or resistance to biotic and abiotic stresses in agriculture; hence they are called as “treasure of valuable genes” (Subramanian et al., 2023).
 Wild rice types are rich source of genes against many stresses caused by biotic and abiotic agents.
 Breeders utilized many of wild rice varieties to find solutions to severe detrimental pests on rice.
 Hybridization with wide genetic pools and exploitation of their derivatives are the key to accomplish high yielding superior varieties.
-The natural resistance of certain rice varieties to certain insect-pests and diseases, which have developed through a long co-evolutionary procedure, was identified as one of the important contributions of the continuation of crop genetic diversity to plant breeding and modern agriculture (Hawkes, 1983).
+The natural resistance found in certain rice varieties against insect-pests and diseases, developed through long-term co-evolution has been recognized as a key contribution of crop genetic diversity to plant breeding and modern agriculture (Hawkes, 1983).
 Worldwide examples demonstrate how aboriginal farmers can identify individual traits of seeds and vegetative propagules to preserve genetic purity and can distinguish significant markers during time of plantation.
 The farmers are capable of identifying landraces that are appropriate for planting on different regional or temporal scales and extremely assess landraces for different uses (Gibson, 2009).
 Wild rice serves as a valuable genetic resource for enhancing rice varieties (Yang et al., 2023).
 Some useful biotic stress tolerance genes that have been cloned from wild rice are Xa23, Gm-6(t), PROG1 etc.

 2. Constraints of rice production across the World: Different constraints are there that restrict rice production.
 Most common constraints are diseases, insects and their pests, flood, drought, frost, winter hardness, lodging, alkaline and saline conditions.
 Rice production and post-production processes in Asia are sternly compromised by pests, diseases, and physiological and environmental factors.
 Rice cultivation perse is controlled by resource constraints, the most important of which are scarcity of water (Tuong and Bouman 2002) and scarcity of land.
 Technological progress is necessary to increase crop water production of rice (Cantrell and Hettel 2004) and rice crop productivity under fragile environments such as the rainfed lowlands and uplands.
 Biophysical constraints account for significant yield losses in Asia (Hossain 1997; Evenson et al. 1996).
 Technical constraints accounted for 33 percent of standard yield in the rainfed lowland and flood-prone ecosystems, with submergence being the most important, while it was more than 40 per cent of the average yield in the upland ecosystem, with drought being the most significant (FAO, 2007).
 Climate-related constraints like submergence, drought, and cold resulted in yield losses that ranged from 227 kg/ha (20 per cent of average yield) for the upland to 429 kg/ha (28 per cent of average yield) for the flood-prone ecosystems (Thakur, 1994 and Jha, 1999).